5. Training a reflectorch model#

 class generates a fixed discretization for all the reflectivity curves in the batch.
 Itsq

-keyword argument is a tuple formatted as [q_min, q_max, num_q_points], which defines the minimum q value, the maximum q value as well as the number of points (including the interval boundaries) to be equidistantlly sampled.
+keyword argument is a tuple formatted as [q_min, q_max, num_q_points], which defines the minimum q value, the maximum q value as well as the number of points (including the interval boundaries) to be equidistantly sampled.
 Other q generator classes are available such asVariableQ

 (equidistant grid with variable q_min, q_max and num_q_points, further described in the Advanced functionality section) andConstantAngle